HongshanShang/Event-classification/README.md

 - Easy to adjust.
 Users only need to adjust individual parameters or adjust individual modules to achieve the desired function.

 This study designed four types of models.
-- Single image data type classification model
+- Single visual data type classification model
-- Single sound data type classification model
+- Single audio data type classification model
 - Vitual and audio multimodal model
 - Vitual and audio multimodal model with attention mechanisms